FILI has set up two literary translation mentorship programmes.

 How to apply for a mentorship

-An introductory seminar will be held in Helsinki for the selected mentors and mentees on 27–28 February 2020.
-The seminar will cover the mentorship syllabus and practical matters.
-The mentorship will begin on 27 February 2020 and end on 20 October 2020 with a concluding seminar, to be organised in conjunction with the Helsinki Book Fair.
-Mentors and mentees are required to participate in both seminars.
+An introductory seminar was held in Helsinki for the selected mentors and mentees on 27–28 February 2020.
+The seminar covered the mentorship syllabus and practical matters.
+The mentorship began on 27 February 2020 and ended on 20 October 2020 with a concluding seminar.
+Mentors and mentees were required to participate in both seminars.

-Places are limited, so we cannot guarantee that every applicant who meets the application criteria will be accepted onto the programme.
-Nevertheless, it is worth submitting an application, as the mentor–mentee pairs will be matched individually.
-Priority will be given to applicants who have a profile on Kääntöpiiri.
+Priority was given to applicants who have a profile on Kääntöpiiri.
 You can create a profile on Kääntöpiiri even if you have not yet had any translations published.

 Applications for the mentorships must be submitted via an online form.
 Applicants should attach a current CV/résumé and a covering letter explaining their reasons for applying.